manuelcillero/pagetop-hljs/README.md

   * Customize the *highlight.js* init JavaScript.
   * Smart loading of CSS & JS assets.

+# 📦 About PageTop

-[PageTop](https://github.com/manuelcillero/pagetop/tree/main/pagetop) is an opinionated web development framework based on some of the most stable and popular *crates* from the Rust ecosystem, providing APIs, development patterns, and best practices for building Server-Side Rendering (SSR) web solutions.
+[PageTop](https://github.com/manuelcillero/pagetop/tree/main/pagetop) is an opinionated web development framework that uses some of the most stable and popular Rust packages to build modular, extensible and configurable Server-Side Rendering (SSR) solutions.

 # 🚧 Warning